Natürlich biete ich weiterhin Consulting und andere Hilfen bei euren Delphi Projekten an.

 So with the main projects A, B and C you start 4 more or even interesting projects D-G. at this point, you have 7 active projects one for every day of the week (if you work 7/days/week). ;-)

 So every day I decide what's the topic for today between A-G. Nice!
 Every day a new task to do.
 Sometimes the same for two or three days in a row, but then resume another project.

 This was a nice idea and improved my work a lot.

-There is - of course - a back side of the medal: Projects that normally takes 3 month now takes 12!
+There is - of course - a backside of the medal: Projects that normally takes 3 months now takes 12!
 That's the only drawback you have to deal with...
-It feels like you are not getting any progress, because no project get's finished or even shipping state.
+It feels like you are not getting any progress because no project get's finished or even shipping state.

 So do scrump with no team?
-Perhaps some kind of project gant graph thing, to see a progress in all your projects… If I find a good software, I like to try this.
+Perhaps some kind of project Gantt graph thing, to see progress in all your projects… If I find good software, I like to try this.